ponchog/phpcodingchallenge2/how_drunk/how_drunk.md

 Input
 -
-Inputs: User Weight, User Sex, Hours Spent Drinking, # of Beers, # of Wine Glasses, # of Tequila Shots We Will provide the formula needed to calculate BAC
+Inputs: User Weight, User Sex, Hours Spent Drinking, # of Beers, # of Wine Glasses, # of Tequila Shots We Will provide the formula needed to calculate BAC (See section above)

 Output